Askannz/askannz.github.io/_posts/2023-09-02-boiling-frog.md

 popup-turned-on: false
 ---

 _Note: the dates of past events are only approximate.
-The other half of the timeline is wildly speculative and hypothetical, as I don't pretend to know the future._
+The other half of the timeline is wildly speculative and hypothetical._

 <style type="text/css">